Skip to main content

 What is the best area to stay in Montevideo for first-time visitors?

-Is staying in Ciudad Vieja a good idea in Montevideo?
+Is Ciudad Vieja a good place to stay in Montevideo?

 Where should couples stay in Montevideo?